dnmfarrell/jp/README.md

     "octocat"

 ### jp.collect
 Creates a new array, pops every stack entry appending it to the array and pushes the array.
+Here `jp.vals` and `jp.collect` combine to reverse the input array:

     echo '["octocat","atom","electron","api"]' | jp jp.vals jp.collect
     [